lukeh1980/Snapshot-Backup-Utility/README.md

 	sbu --full-sync on/off --name job-name

-You can make some changes to the config file for each job located at /opt/sbu/jobs/job-name/job-name.conf.
-This may have unpredictable results, use with caution.
+You can also make changes to the config file for each job.
+Config files are located at /opt/sbu/jobs/job-name/job-name.conf.
+WARNING: This may have unpredictable results, use with caution.
 You should be able to change the Interval and Retention (days to keep) settings on running jobs, settings will take affect on the next interval.
-Changing source and destination directories here will result in failure, a new job should be created to change these.
+Changing source and destination directories will result in backup failures, a new job should be created to change these.

 # REMOVING JOBS
 You can remove jobs using (it will prompt to delete backup files):